JCox06/MolGLide/readme.md

 _Note that only Windows AMD64 and Linux AMD64 are currently supported_

+## Running
+1) Install a JDK 23 (although I have been testing on 17)
+2) Download MolGLide from the releases section on this page
+3) Extract the archive and run the program (jar file) by double-clicking or using the command line

 ## Todo
 - Rewrite the scene graph and component system.
 I still need to decide how the new system should be designed and how it should work.
 But the current system needs an urgent rewrite